elabftw/elabdoc/doc/user-guide.rst

     untrusted comment: <arbitrary text>
     base64(<signature_algorithm> || <key_id> || <public_key>)

-The private and public keys are stored under this form in the MySQL database, attached to a particular user.
+The private and public keys are stored under this form in the MySQL database, attached to a particular User.

 For signature, we extract the private key thanks to the provided passphrase and create a detached signature of the hash of the message (the message being a full json export of en entry here).
 This is the pre-hashed version of Ed25519: Ed25519ph (see `RFC8032 Section 5.1 <https://datatracker.ietf.org/doc/html/rfc8032#section-5.1>`_).